 To recognize and encourage outstanding achievement in biological physics research.

-The Division of Biological Physics will award several travel grants of up to $400 per student as the first author of contributed papers (talks or posters) in sessions sponsored by DBIO at the March Meeting.
+The Division of Biological Physics will award several travel grants of up to $400 per recipient as the first author of contributed papers (talks or posters) in sessions sponsored by DBIO at the March Meeting.

 Join a Unit

 Become an APS Member